ParallelGarden/Hydroponics-in-a-box/README.md

 ##### Development road map:

-* Lights - We are overall interested in finding the perfect fit lights for our system to ipmrove the efe
+* Lights - We are overall interested in finding the perfect fit lights for our system to ipmrove the effectivity of the growing system.
+Crucial deliverables are: cost of the light, electricity consumption, and suitability.
+Current lights are full spectrum LED which is great for growing both leafy and fruit vegetables.
+However we need quite many of them due to the space limitation, and they are quite strong (causing little burning of edges of leaves).
+The angle of the light beam is quite narrow for the space.

 ##### IoT device